 DPAs are not available to individuals.
 A common term of a DPA is that the company must cooperate with the SFO in its continued investigation into the offending.
 The cooperation is expected to provide the SFO with material and assistance above and beyond what the law requires, with the objective of prosecuting individuals.
-Unfortunately, in every case where a DPA has been agreed, the SFO has failed to successfully prosecute any individuals for offences arising out of the conduct forming the subject matter of the DPA.
-This has highlighted the potential unfairness of DPAs.
+The SFO has thus far only secured the conviction of one individual - Roger Dewhirst - for offences arising out of conduct forming the subject matter of a DPA (namely the DPAs entered into by Bluu Solutions Limited and Tetris Projects Limited in July 2021 for offences under section 1 and 7 of the UKBA).
+Dewhirst's conviction was secured following a guilty plea (as opposed to a contested trial) to two counts of receiving bribes contrary to section 2 of the UKBA.
 The process of negotiating a DPA invariably involves the identification of individuals, usually former senior executives, in the formal DPA documents.
 These individuals may subsequently be acquitted of any criminal conduct.
 Notwithstanding an acquittal, the DPA process may permit the publication of the DPA, the statement of facts and the final judgment, in which the acquitted individuals are identified as having engaged in criminal conduct.
 This occurred in the Sarclad, Tesco and Güralp Systems DPAs.
 The acquitted individuals have no recourse for correcting or expunging their names from the DPA.
-At the end of 2020 the SFO published a chapter on DPAs forming part of its Operational Handbook.
+At the end of 2020, the SFO published a chapter on DPAs forming part of its Operational Handbook.
 This guidance states that the SFO must give consideration to 'the necessity for and impact of the identities of third parties being published' (including data protection and human rights considerations).
 It also states that anonymisation of third parties may be appropriate prior to publication.